ibm-cloud-docs/appid/enterprise.md

     </tr>
   </table>

-3. Make a POST request to the [`/saml` API endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Identity%20Providers/mgmt.set_saml_idp) to provide the configuration that you created in step 2 to {{site.data.keyword.appid_short_notm}}.
+3. Make a PUT request to the [`/saml` API endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Identity%20Providers/mgmt.set_saml_idp) to provide the configuration that you created in step 2 to {{site.data.keyword.appid_short_notm}}.
 Check out the following example to see what your request might look like.

   ```
   curl --request PUT \